Who We Are

 Hannah Chatalbash* is the Deputy Director for Mid Coast Hunger Prevention Program, where her role is to oversee the program staff, engage in strategic planning and guide the long term vision of the programs, and pursue and sustain community partnerships.
 She has a B.A. in education and Spanish from Skidmore College, and received her LMSW from Fordham University.
 A born and raised Mainer, Hannah is dedicated to improving the quality of life for folks in this state.
 She lives in Brunswick with her husband, two kids, and mini schnauzer.

-Lynne Holland served as Chair of the Merrymeeting Food Council Steering Committee in 2018 and 2019.
-She was born and raised in suburban Chicago, received her Associates Degree in Horticulture and Bachelor’s Degree in Business Administration with a Marketing minor.
-She worked for 30 years in various phases of horticultural marketing including procurement and sales in the mass market floral area in the Midwest, South and New England.
-Currently, Lynne is a Community Education Assistant and Volunteer Coordinator for the UMaine Cooperative Extension Master Gardener Volunteer program.
-Lynne lives in Brunswick with her husband Ward and daughter Carolyn.
+Lynne Holland* served as Chair of the Merrymeeting Food Council Steering Committee in 2018 and 2019.
+She was born and raised in suburban Chicago, and received her Associate Degree in Horticulture and Bachelor’s Degree in Business Administration with a Marketing minor.
+She worked for 30 years in various phases of horticultural marketing including procurement and sales in the mass market floral area in the Midwest, South, and New England.
+Lynne is a Horticulture Professional and the Volunteer Coordinator for three counties of the UMaine Cooperative Extension Master Gardener Volunteer Program.
+Lynne lives in Brunswick with her husband Ward who is part of the Merrymeeting Gleaners.

 Ned Porter is retired after a diverse career as a reporter at the Bangor Daily News, a legislative aide for Congressman Baldacci handling food and farm policy, deputy commissioner for the Maine Department of Agriculture, as a policy director for Wholesome Wave, a non-profit built to improve access to locally grown food in underserved communities, and winding down with four years at L.L.
 Bean.
 He lives in Brunswick with his wife Karon Salch.